mutoco/ghost-value-datocms/README.md

 # Ghost Value — DatoCMS Plugin

-**Ghost Value** is a simple DatoCMS field extension for **Single-line String fields** that displays the value of another Single-line String field in the same record as a placeholder.
+**Ghost Value** is a simple DatoCMS field extension for **Single-line/Textarea String fields** that displays the value of another Single-line String field in the same record as a placeholder.

 ## How it works